SemyonSinchenko/graphframes-rs/README.md

 ## Project Status

-The project is in early development stage.
+The project is in the early development stage.
 Currently implemented features include basic graph operations, statistics, and Pregel API.

 ## Features